Job Hunting Guide for College Grads

 Collect references.
 Before graduating, find some job references.
 Your references might include professors, athletic coaches, internship supervisors, and others who can speak to your skills and abilities.
 Ask them to serve as references, and then create a list of references to have on hand for when you begin applying for jobs.
 You might also ask a few to write you letters of reference, so you have those on hand in case an employer wants them.

 Don’t panic.
 Even if you have waited until the last minute to start a job search, don't panic.
 The college hiring season is not as compressed as it was in the past.
 There will be plenty of opportunities to apply for.
 Set up an appointment with a counselor in your career office, and get started.
+If you do have time to plan ahead, semester break is a perfect time to work on job searching.

 Say thank you.
 Once you do get a job, be sure to send a thank you note to everyone who helped you with your search, including people who wrote you letters of recommendation, people with whom you conducted informational interviews, and people you job shadowed.
 Saying thank you is not only polite, but it is also a useful way to stay in touch with people.
 You never know when you might need help finding another job in the future.